pebble/pebble-ios-sdk/README.md

  - `bluetooth-central` ("App communicates using CoreBluetooth")
  - `external-accessory` ("App communicates with an accessory")

+If you use background modes you also need to update your target's `Capabilities` in Xcode.
+Enable `Background Modes` and select:
+ - External accessory communication
+ - Uses Bluetooth LE accessories
+ - Acts as a Bluetooth LE accessory

 ## Xcode Documentation

 You can browse the [latest documentation online](http://cocoadocs.org/docsets/PebbleKit) (and install an offline docset if you click on the icon on the top right).